Type of stone: Gneiss (with a composition identical to granites)

 History: The history of this natural stone began long before the Alps were formed.
 Originally it must have been sediments from the erosion of older rocks.
 Today’s stone was formed in a process of metamorphosis deep in the Earth’s crust under high pressure and temperature.
 It was brought back to the surface in an alpine folding combined with the erosion of the layers above.
 Geologically the Calanca Gneiss belongs to the crystalline nappes of the Ticino culmination which is a major tectonic structure of the Alps.

-Usage: inside and outside
+Application: inside and outside

 Edges: sawn, broken, rough broken